kubeshop/testkube-executor-template/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the TestKube [code of conduct](CODE_OF_CONDUCT.md)
+This project and everyone participating in it is governed by the Testkube [code of conduct](CODE_OF_CONDUCT.md)

 ## Have questions or idea?